estuary/flow/site/docs/concepts/connectors.md

 The required fields for the connector appear below the drop-down.
 When you fill in the fields and click **Discover Endpoint**, Flow automatically "discovers" the data streams or tables — known as **resources** — associated with the endpoint system.
-From there, you can refine the configuration, save, and publish the resulting **catalog**.
+From there, you can refine the configuration, save, and publish the resulting Flow specification.

 ### GitOps and flowctl